 The Simics® simulator and Simics® Virtual Platform have a long history in industry and academia.
-It is used extensively for presilicon and postsilicon software development, testing, and system integration at Intel and by Intel’s customers and partners.
+They are used extensively for presilicon and postsilicon software development, testing, and system integration at Intel and by Intel’s customers and partners.
 The public release provides the Simics simulator for free to the broader community.
 In addition to the functional simulation powered by Simics simulation technology, it also includes interfaces to performance, power, and thermal modeling from the Intel® Integrated Simulation Infrastructure with Modeling (Intel® ISIM).

 The public release of the Simics simulator is available to: